 Small, mushy and weak waves: Choose surfboards with less rocker.
 Good, powerful and steep waves: Choose surfboards with more rocker

-- Gloss is heavier, but protects more
+Gloss finish is heavier, old school, but protects a little more than sanded

 - Larger has more hold and control in bigger surf, smaller is looser

 - longer is more control, shorter is looser

 - arc of the fin, more arc is good for big strong days, small arc good forweak chop